 Bruny Island Day Trip

-- Bruny island ferry operates on first come first served basis.
-Even off season the ferry can get quite busy, so you may not be able to catch the service you planned to catch and will have to wait 30 min for the next departure.
+- Bruny Island ferry operates on a first-come, first-served basis.
+Even off-season, the ferry can get quite busy, so you may not be able to catch the service you planned to catch and will have to wait 30 min for the next departure.
 This can happen at Kettering on the way to the island and at Robertson Point on the way back.
 So it’s best not to plan your departure from the island on the last ferry.

-- Bruny Island is quite large and it takes a while to drive all the way to Cape Bruny, then to Adventure Bay and back to the ferry landing.
-So if you wish to experience most of the island’s highlights, you’ll need to keep moving, not spending too long at any one place.
+- Bruny Island is quite large, and it takes a while to drive all the way to Cape Bruny, then to Adventure Bay and back to the ferry landing.
+So if you wish to experience most of the island’s highlights, you’ll need to keep moving, not spending too long in any one place.

 Bruny Island Tours from Hobart

-For wildlife lovers, Penicotte Wildernes Journeys also offer a tour that Includes the wilderness cruise along the western coastline of South Bruny.
+For wildlife lovers, Penicotte Wilderness Journeys also offer a tour that includes the wilderness cruise along the western coastline of South Bruny.
 It’s a great opportunity to see seals, sea birds, dolphins and whales.
+Check prices and book.

 How to get to Bruny Island from Hobart

 Bruny Island is accessed by a car ferry ($38) operated by Sealink from the town of Kettering.
-The ride is 20 minutes and the ferry departs Kettering every 30 minutes starting 6.30 am with the last service at 7 pm.
+The ride is 20 minutes, and the ferry departs Kettering every 30 minutes starting at 6.30 am, with the last service at 7 pm.
 From Bruny Island, the first ferry departs at 6.30 am and the last one at 7.15 pm.
 You can check the current Bruny Island ferry timetable and prices here.

 If you have 30 minutes to kill at Kettering, you might like to drop into Bruny Island Visitor Center.
 There is a cafe, public bathrooms and information counter where you can book tours, cruises, or pick up National Parks Pass.